Ichoran/teensy-stimulus/README.md

 TODO: example picture goes here.

-## Communicating with a Teensy Stimulus device
+## Communicating with a Ticklish device

-Teensy Stimulus has a simple serial protocol for communications.
+Ticklish has a simple serial protocol for communications.

 A fixed-length command starts with the symbol `~`.
 The following byte or bytes determine how long the command is (content-dependent).
 There is only a single variable-length command, which starts with `$` and ends with `\n` (newline).